File Properties

 <figure><img src="/files/wCjhadJXjT0mCu2ZwZo3" alt=""><figcaption></figcaption></figure>

-* You can also allow selecting multiple answers by checking the box to Allow multiple answers.
+* You can also allow selecting multiple answers by enabling **Allow multiple answers**.

-**Hierarchical dropdown** allows users to select options from categories and subcategories.
+**Hierarchical dropdown** lets you select options from categories and subcategories.
 The list stays hidden until expanded.

 <figure><img src="/files/IOMKBz1HZwGVZpqQba2T" alt=""><figcaption></figcaption></figure>